New OIT Class Cluster info for CS faculty and instructors

 Due to Kerberos authentication issues, users won't be able to run at/batch/cron/ jobs on these systems (you can run them, but since they wouldn't get any authentication tickets they won't be able to access files).
 If there's something which really has to be run as one of these types of jobs the staff can set it up if you use the request system described above.

-You have to have a Glue account yourself in order for the request to be processed, otherwise you won't be able to access the class space or do anything with it.
-If you don't have a Glue account already you can request one at http://www.oit.umd.edu/new.
-You can go ahead and request class access also; as soon as your Glue account is created your class access will be set up.
+You have to have a TerpConnect account yourself in order for the request to be processed, otherwise you won't be able to request or access the class space.
+If you don't have a TerpConnect account already you can request one at www.it.umd.edu/new.
+Once your account exists you can request class access.